pjfanning/jackson-module-scala-duration/README.md

 If you need to support Scala classes generally, you will also need to add [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).

-If you don't use this module, Scala FiniteDurations can still be serialized/deserialized but they will appear in a format like:
+If you don't use this module, Scala FiniteDurations can still be serialized but they will appear in a format like:

 ```
 {"length":7,"unit":"DAYS","finite":true}
 ```

+The format seems to differ depending on Scala version (because the internals of the FiniteDuration class can change from release to release).
+Deserialization seems to be problematic regardless of Scala version.

 When this module is used, the serialization format defaults to writing durations as numbers.
 The format can be changed by enabling/disabling these jackson-datatype-jsr310 features: